 Your surgical weight loss journey is best started with gathering information and educating yourself on pros and cons of bariatric surgery.
-The first step to surgery at Saint Agnes is attending either our in person or online seminar.
+The first step to surgery at Saint Agnes is attending our online seminar.
 A lot of additional information on the surgery itself and your life after surgery can be found our website.
 Please write down all your questions so you can further discuss them with your surgeon.

-Schedule an Appointment with a Surgeon:
+Schedule a Virtual Appointment with a Surgeon:

 The next step after attending a seminar is scheduling your new patient consultation with our office.
 After scheduling, you will be mailed a patient packet outlining information we need to determine the best plan of action for you.
 You also find the patient packet on the Patient Information page.
 Please take time to meticulously fill in the patient questionnaire, obtain copy of your most recent History & Physical, labs, clinical notes from other treating physicians before your appointment.